returntrip444/Project13/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- _TODO: List the IP addresses of the machines you are monitoring_ Web-VM-1 10.0.0.3
+Web-VM-2 10.0.0.4
+Web-VM-3 10.0.0.5

 We have installed the following Beats on these machines:
 - _TODO: Specify which Beats you successfully installed_
+Filebeat
+Metricbeat

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+Filebeat watches for log files/locations and collect log events Metricbeat records metrics and statistical data from the operating system and services running on the server
 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: